 The Australia baby food and infant formula market size reached USD 1.5 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 2.6 Billion by 2033, exhibiting a growth rate (CAGR) of 5.58% during 2025-2033.
+Looking forward, the market is projected to reach USD 2.6 Billion by 2033, exhibiting a growth rate (CAGR) of 5.58% during 2025-2033.
 The market is driven by rising health-conscious parenting, increased female workforce participation, growing demand for organic and premium products, and the need for convenient, nutritious feeding solutions.

 Report Attribute